 What is LGBTQ+ History?

 LGBTQ+ History honors and celebrates the accomplishments and achievements of lesbian, gay, bisexual, transgender folx as an affirmation of existence and a call to action.
 As a group that does not see its history taught at home, in public schools or religious institutions, Guttman has undertaken the responsibility of ensuring this community’s representation and engagement in advocacy.

 History of LGBT Month

 In 1994, Rodney Wilson, a Missouri high school teacher, believed a month should be dedicated to the celebration and teaching of gay and lesbian history, and gathered other teachers and community leaders.
-They selected October because public schools are in session and existing traditions, such as Coming Out Day (October 11), the anniversary of the first LGBT March on Washington on October 14, 1979, Spirit Day on October 20, Ally Week, and the anniversary of Matthew Shepard’s murder on Oct.
-12, 1998, which sparked the Matthew Shepard and James Byrd, Jr. Hate Crimes Prevention Act, occur that month.
+October was selected because public schools are in session and existing traditions, such as Coming Out Day (October 11), the anniversary of the first LGBT March on Washington on October 14, 1979, Spirit Day on October 20, Ally Week, and the anniversary of Matthew Shepard’s murder on Oct.
+12, 1998, which sparked the Matthew Shepard and James Byrd, Jr. Hate Crimes Prevention Act, occur during this month.

 What is Women’s Her-story Month?

 Guttman Community College participates in the national recognition of Women and their often-overlooked contributions to and major role in shaping the history of our nation and the world.
 Guttman has used this celebration to honor women at local, national and global levels, with a special emphasis on highlighting our own homegrown talent.

 Women’s History Month was initiated in the U.S. in 1978 as “Women’s History Week” by the Education Task Force of the Sonoma County (California) Commission on the Status of Women.
 After the great success of the local celebration, dozens of schools planned special programs for Women’s History Week.
 Over one-hundred community women participated by doing special presentations in classrooms throughout the country.